Viola Center, Iowa

 Viola Center was an unincorporated community in Audubon County, Iowa, in the United States.

+Formerly the site of the Viola Center Episcopal Methodist Church, a high school, a post office, a store, and a telephone exchange, Viola Center lost its post office in 1903, its high school in the 1950s, and the telephone company, store, and church.
+The Viola Center Cemetery remains about 1 mi north of the former community.

+Geography

+Viola Center was one mile south of the center of Viola Township, at the junction of County Highway N36 and 140th Street.
+It was 6 mi northeast of Ross, Iowa.

 History

 A post office was established in Viola Center on March 6, 1878, and remained in operation until it was discontinued on March 21, 1903.
-In 1887, Viola Center's population was estimated at 50.
+In 1887, Viola Center's population was estimated at 50 residents.

-The Viola Center Episcopal Methodist Church was built in 1887; prior to the building's construction, the congregation gathered locally.
+The Viola Center Episcopal Methodist Church was built in 1887; before the building's construction, the congregation gathered locally.
 The church was home to many community gatherings, including an annual Christmas Tree program; in 1920, the Christmas Tree gathering at the church was "packed to its utmost capacity", according to the newspaper report in nearby Audubon.

-In 1900, Viola Center had a store, the church, and the post office.
+In 1900, Viola Center had a store, a church, and a post office.
 A school was located one mile to the north, and another school, the Morland schoolhouse, one mile south of Viola Center.
 The church was still present in 1930.
 The Viola Center High School opened in December 1906.
-Attendance was estimated at 15-20 students.
+Attendance was estimated at 15–20 students.
 The high school closed in the 1950s, and was demolished in 2020.